 • Two cross-cutting pilots on hydrogen storage and retail distribution, scalable across the communities;

 NASCHA is co-financed by the European Union through the I3 Instrument implemented by EISMEA – European Innovation Council and SMEs Executive Agency.
-It was granted under the Call Interregional Innovation Investments Strand 2a (I3-2024-INV2a).
+It was granted under the Call Interregional Innovation Investments Strand 2a (I3- 2024-INV2a).
+The Agency implements the European Innovation Council and manages other EU programmes focusing on supporting SMEs, innovation and the Single Market, strengthening innovation through advisory and financial support and steering projects in common areas of smart specialisation towards successful commercialization, growth and upgrade.

 NASCHA engages actors of the quadruple helix innovation actors from the involved territories with a different level of development and innovation performance, with shared or complementary smart specialisation areas.

-The NASCHA project has a duration of three years.
-After the end of EU funding, the continuity of its results and actions will be ensured through the continued operation of the pilot installations, the governance and coordination role of the North Adriatic Hydrogen Valley AISBL, and the sustained engagement of project partners at local and regional level.
-The solutions developed and demonstrated within NASCHA – particularly in the areas of hydrogen-based energy storage, clean mobility, agriculture, and energy resilience – will remain operational and will be further used, expanded, or replicated based on regional needs and investment commitments.
+The NASCHA initiative has a duration of three years.
+After the end of EU funding, the continuity of its results and actions will be ensured through the continued operation of the pilot installations, the governance and coordination role of the North Adriatic Hydrogen Valley (NAHV) AISBL, and the sustained engagement of project partners at local and regional level.
+The solutions developed and demonstrated within NASCHA, particularly in the areas of hydrogen-based energy storage, clean mobility, agriculture, and energy resilience, will remain operational and will be further used, expanded, or replicated based on regional needs and investment commitments.

 NASCHA’s continuity is supported by concrete follow-up investments and long-term operational plans at pilot locations, including the maintenance and expansion of hydrogen systems in Ajdovščina, Celje, and Cres, as well as continued research, innovation, and start-up support through established regional programmes and infrastructures.
 The knowledge, methodologies, and results generated by the project will remain available to public authorities, SMEs, and innovation actors in the North Adriatic region and will serve as transferable references for other European regions facing similar challenges.